Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB) Shares Sold by Ameritas Investment Company LLC

-Ameritas Investment Company LLC lowered its position in Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB) by 67.7% in the first quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 9,379 shares of the company’s stock after selling 19,678 shares during the period.
-Ameritas Investment Company LLC’s holdings in Vanguard Tax-Exempt Bond ETF were worth $512,000 at the end of the most recent quarter.
+Ameritas Investment Company LLC lessened its position in shares of Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB) by 67.7% during the 1st quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 9,379 shares of the company’s stock after selling 19,678 shares during the quarter.
+Ameritas Investment Company LLC’s holdings in Vanguard Tax-Exempt Bond ETF were worth $512,000 at the end of the most recent reporting period.

-Several other hedge funds have also recently bought and sold shares of VTEB.
-Tompkins Financial Corp purchased a new position in shares of Vanguard Tax-Exempt Bond ETF in the 4th quarter valued at about $26,000.
-Cedar Wealth Management LLC increased its position in shares of Vanguard Tax-Exempt Bond ETF by 91.8% in the first quarter.
-Cedar Wealth Management LLC now owns 656 shares of the company’s stock valued at $36,000 after buying an additional 314 shares in the last quarter.
-Sage Private Wealth Group LLC acquired a new position in shares of Vanguard Tax-Exempt Bond ETF during the 4th quarter worth approximately $52,000.
-Stonebridge Capital Advisors LLC purchased a new position in shares of Vanguard Tax-Exempt Bond ETF during the 1st quarter valued at approximately $52,000.
-Finally, Grandview Asset Management LLC acquired a new stake in Vanguard Tax-Exempt Bond ETF in the 1st quarter valued at $25,000.
+A number of other institutional investors have also modified their holdings of the stock.
+Caprin Asset Management LLC ADV raised its position in Vanguard Tax-Exempt Bond ETF by 0.5% in the fourth quarter.
+Caprin Asset Management LLC ADV now owns 41,332 shares of the company’s stock valued at $2,281,000 after purchasing an additional 190 shares during the period.
+Disciplined Investments LLC raised its holdings in Vanguard Tax-Exempt Bond ETF by 2.1% in the 1st quarter.
+Disciplined Investments LLC now owns 9,985 shares of the company’s stock valued at $546,000 after buying an additional 203 shares during the period.
+Vista Wealth Management Group LLC lifted its position in Vanguard Tax-Exempt Bond ETF by 2.2% in the first quarter.
+Vista Wealth Management Group LLC now owns 10,828 shares of the company’s stock valued at $592,000 after buying an additional 234 shares during the last quarter.
+Collective Family Office LLC boosted its stake in Vanguard Tax-Exempt Bond ETF by 1.1% during the first quarter.
+Collective Family Office LLC now owns 23,207 shares of the company’s stock worth $1,268,000 after buying an additional 252 shares during the period.
+Finally, First Horizon Corp boosted its stake in Vanguard Tax-Exempt Bond ETF by 0.4% during the first quarter.
+First Horizon Corp now owns 67,142 shares of the company’s stock worth $3,668,000 after buying an additional 270 shares during the period.

 Want to see what other hedge funds are holding VTEB?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for Vanguard Tax-Exempt Bond ETF (NYSEARCA:VTEB).